ElaineCasey/Confidence-framing-effects/README.md

 When calling confidence_framing_experiment.py input the frame condition as an argument.
 For example, `python confidecne_framing_experiment.py MORE`

+### Data

+Subjects perceptual responses and reaction times, confidence ratings and the time it took them to register a confidnece response are recorded.

 ## Reference

 Sakamoto, Y., & Miyoshi, K. (2024).
 A confidence framing effect: Flexible use of evidence in metacognitive monitoring.
 Consciousness and Cognition, 118, 103636.